 Concentration in Literary Studies

-Students who concentrate in Literary Studies will read the works of writers as well as contemporary literature and philosophy that have stood the test of time.
+Students who concentrate in Literary Studies will read the works of classic writers as well as contemporary literature and philosophy.
 Simultaneously, students will learn to interpret what they have read by studying new developments in critical theory.
-Broadly integrative in design, a concentration in literary studies emphasizes the shaping authority of cultural texts.
-It prepares students for careers in teaching (including in higher education or journalism), communications and writing, public service, and other jobs that require analytical ability.
+There is no better way to learn how to think critically, analytically, and nimbly, than by studying the written word (plus, you learn to write well, too!).
+Broadly integrative in design, a concentration in literary studies prepares students for careers in teaching (including in higher education or journalism), communications and writing, public service, and other jobs that require analytical ability.

 Students must also select eight additional literature courses in English.
 Of these courses, at least three must be taken at the 300 level and one must be in each of the following areas:

 • British literature

 • European literature